PanosVaritis/CrowdFunding-Application/README.md

 ```bash
 SELECT * FROM users;
 ```
-Login open browser to http://localhost:8080 login note that has RBAC (role based access control).

 ## Features

--   **Admin User**: An admin user is automatically created in the Docker container's database.
+-   **Admin User**: An admin user is automatically created.
 The admin can view new users who sign up in the system and approves the registration.
 Also admin can view all project that users post and approves them. Οnly the approved project is displayed.

 -   **Unique Usernames**: The app does not allow users to register with the same username.
 If a username already exists, registration is prevented.
 -   **User Enablement**: The admin can enable or disable users.
 Only enabled users can log in to the app.